Horse64/core.horse64.org/docs/How to Contribute.md

 You can find the documentation, including this file itself, in the [main repository of the core.horse64.org package]( /docs/Resources.md#standard-library), it's inside the `docs` folder.
 Feel free to suggest improvements.
-Keep in mind the [license currently asks you not to submit any AI-generated suggestions.
-This includes no AI-generated documentation text](/docs/Resources.md#license).
+⚠️ **The [license currently asks you not to submit any AI-generated suggestions or text ](/docs/Resources.md#license).** ⚠️

 Maintainer checklists
 ---------------------

-These are maintainer checklists for all the core projects.
+These are maintainer checklists for all the core projects:

 ### Pull request checklist for core tooling